ericclack/python-pond-quiz/doc/index.rst

 to build a simple quiz in Python.
 You could pick any topic -- here we're using pond life.

-This tutorial is not too hard, it should be suitable for beginners.
+This tutorial is not too hard, it should be suitable for Python beginners.

 Getting set up
 --------------